projectje/ConvertOneNote2MarkDown/docs/README.md

    - htm (HTML files, with attachments in same location )

 - Specify the folder you would like to export to
-- Specify if your want to overwrite the file or not if existing
+- Specify if you want to overwrite the file or not if existing

-Run the script
+Run the script "ExportOneNoteHierarchy.ps1"